 4. Broadcasting Your Home Wi-Fi Network (or leaving it without a password!)

-Although home Wi-Fi networks aren’t public, so many people make them similar to public networks by not enabling an access password and then broadcasting them for everybody to see!
+Although home Wi-Fi networks aren’t public, so many people turn their private home networks into public networks by not enabling an access password.
+It’s now being broadcast for everybody to see and use!